MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-hadoop.md

 ### Using Data from Hive for Your Analyses

-There are multiple ways to access and use data from Hive for analyses with R Server.
+There are multiple ways to access and use data from Hive for analyses with Machine Learning Server.
 Here are some general recommendations, assuming in each case that the data for analysis is defined by the results of a Hive query.

 1. If running from a remote client or edge node, and the data is modest, then use RxOdbcData to stream results, or land them as XDF in the local file system, for subsequent analysis in a local compute context.
 2. If the data is large, then use the Hive command-line interface (hive or beeline) from an edge node to run the Hive query with results spooled to a text file on HDFS for subsequent analysis in a distributed fashion using the HadoopMR or Spark compute contexts.